-Hamas says Israeli troops kill fighter on Gaza border
+Israeli troops mistakenly kill Hamas operative on Gaza border

 Rockets and missiles fired from Gaza killed four other Israelis during those hostilities.
 Gaza health officials put the number of Palestinian dead at 21, saying more than half of them were civilians.

-Reporting by Nidal al-Mughrabi in Gaza and Dan Williams in Jerusalem; Writing by Jeffrey Heller; Editing by Andrew Cawthorne
+Reporting by Nidal al-Mughrabi in Gaza and Dan Williams in Jerusalem; Writing by Jeffrey Heller; Editing by Andrew Cawthorne and Gareth Jones